 Where to Grow It

-Despite having “weed” in the name, milkweed will look great in a variety of situations.
+Despite having “weed” in the name, milkweed can look great in a variety of situations.
 Try Rose or Butterfly Weed in your flowers beds.
-All milkweed varieties work in a wildflower bed.
+All varieties work in a wildflower bed or more natural looking areas.
 I will be adding Rose Milkweed to my perennial bed this year.
 My neighbors have allowed a patch of Common Milkweed to flourish at the far edge of their lawn.
-The pollinators love it.
+The pollinators, including my bees, love it.
 Experiment with different varieties and have fun with it.
 Think too about your community, town, or city.
 Are there places where milkweed could be allowed to grow without spraying?
 Talk to your local officials.
 Talk to your neighbors.

 So go ahead, give milkweed a try this year.
 Let’s save the Monarch butterfly.